elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 - **Multi-Platform Compatibility**: Run on any FaaS supporting Java or JS, such as AWS Lambda and Azure Functions.

-- **Bypass Java Version Constraints**: Utilize the newest features and advancements by employing the latest Kotlin versions, circumventing limitations imposed by cloud providers' supported Java versions (currently Java 17 on AWS and Azure).
+- **Bypass Java Version Constraints**: Utilize the newest features and advancements by employing the latest Kotlin versions, circumventing limitations imposed by cloud providers' supported Java versions (currently Java 21 on AWS and Java 17 on Azure).

-- **Infrastructure as Code with Kotlin**: Employ Terraform CDK for multi-cloud setups, or AWS CDK, while keeping the concise, expressive, and safe syntax of Kotlin.
+- **Infrastructure as Code with Kotlin**: Use Terraform CDK for multi-cloud setups, while keeping the concise, expressive, and safe syntax of Kotlin.

-- **Unified with Kotlin**: Develop applications, manage infrastructure, and automate builds, all utilizing Kotlin's streamlined syntax and robust feature set.
+- **Unified with Kotlin**: Use Gradle with kotlin DSL.
+Develop applications, manage infrastructure, and automate builds, all utilizing Kotlin's streamlined syntax and robust feature set.

 </v-clicks>